 The central panel of Fig. \ref{fig1} shows that the alternatives defined by $h_2$ (blue dashed lines) and $\widehat{h}_2$ (red chained line) overlap for almost all $x\in[0,1]$.
 That is because, in this case, the part of $h_2$ collinear with \eqref{eqn:linear_part}, and responsible for deviations within the family of exponential distributions, is negligible.

 \textbf{\emph{Example III}}.
-Luminosity functions can often be described using power-laws and broken power-laws.
+Luminosity functions can often be described using power laws and broken power laws.
 Discerning between the two is a common problem arising in $X$-ray astronomy \citep[e.g.,][]{broken_pl1,broken_pl2,broken_pl3}.
-In statistical terms, a power-law is equal to a Pareto type I distribution, while a broken power-law can be constructed by introducing a cutpoint to induce a change in the slope.
-Let our null model correspond to a power-law with slope $\beta=2$ and truncated over the interval $\X=[1,2]$.
+In statistical terms, a power law is equal to a Pareto type I distribution, while a broken power law can be constructed by introducing a cutpoint to induce a change in the slope.
+Let our null model correspond to a power law with slope $\beta=2$ and truncated over the interval $\X=[1,2]$.
 The function

-describes the direction from which a broken power-law with a cutpoint at $\xi=1.4$ approaches the simple power-law model.
+describes the direction from which a broken power law with a cutpoint at $\xi=1.4$ approaches the simple power law model.
 Set $a=5.58$ and $b=-0.40$ to ensure that $h_3$ has norm one.
 The right panel of Fig. \ref{fig1} displays the graphs of the mean models under the null (black solid line), the alternatives defined by $h_3$ (blue dashed line), and $\widehat{h}_3$ (red chained line) when $T=500$ and $c=5$.
 In this example,

 where $\phi(\beta)$ is a constant depending on $\beta$.
 Comparing the above expression with that of $h_3$, it is apparent that most of the departure from the null hypothesis entailed by $h_3$ consists of deviations within the parametric family.
 As a result, the statistically interesting part $\widehat{h}_3$ that remains unaffected by the estimation of $\beta$ is rather weak and almost indistinguishable from the null.